modelscope/agentscope/docs/sphinx_doc/source/tutorial/201-agent.md

 # Configuration for the DialogAgent
 dialog_agent_config = {
     "name": "ServiceBot",
-    "model": "gpt-3.5",  # Specify the model used for dialogue generation "sys_prompt": "Act as AI assistant to interact with the others.
+    "model_config_name": "gpt-3.5",  # Specify the model used for dialogue generation "sys_prompt": "Act as AI assistant to interact with the others.
 Try to " "reponse on one line.\n",  # Custom prompt for the agent
     # Other configurations specific to the DialogAgent